canmanietp/APS_TrafficProject/README.md

 ## Getting started

-You can design your own road network by modifying the files in the /data folder (see SUMO documention [here](http://sumo.dlr.de/wiki/Tutorials/Hello_Sumo))
+You can design your own road network by modifying the files in the /data folder (see SUMO tutorial [here](http://sumo.dlr.de/wiki/Tutorials/Hello_Sumo))

 Notes:
 - After modifying files in the data folder, run in the command line `cd data` and then `netconvert --node-files=cross.nod.xml --edge-files=cross.edg.xml --output-file=cross.net.xml`